acibilous/sfcc-catalog-reducer/README.md

         },
         "CATEGORY_ID_CUSTOM_CONFIGURATION": { // Config for certain category (OPTIONAL)
             "master": 5,
-            "masterWithVariationGroups": 0, // OPTIONAL, if you want to set 0 for some type, you could just remove the field "set": 5,
+            "masterWithVariationGroups": 0, // OPTIONAL.
+If you want to set 0 for some type, you could just remove the field "set": 5,
             "bundle": 5,
             "standard": 10
         },
-        "CATEGORY_ID_KEEP_CONFIGURATION": "keepAsIs" // OPTIONAL, Keep all data for every product assigned to this category },
+        "CATEGORY_ID_KEEP_CONFIGURATION": "keepAsIs" // OPTIONAL.
+Keep all data for every product assigned to this category },
     "productsConfig": { // OPTIONAL
         "onlineFlagCheck": true // To perform online-flag=true check (OPTIONAL, true by default)